NicoSwag/radiance-notes/Story/Cosmos Lore Dialogue.md

 What happened on the spaceship?

 **Mysterious Voice**
-You were reunited with the Cosmog, just as they finally awakened.
+You were reunited with the Cosmog, as they finally awakened.
 They saw you, on a collision course with the Radiance.
 They tried to save you.
 You struggled.
+Cause.
+Effect.
 The engine overcharged, and your craft traveled forward in space-time.

 **Ari**